laruh/atomicDEX-API/README.md

 ## Disclaimer

-This repository contains the `work in progress` code of the brand new Komodo DeFi Framework (mm2) built mainly on Rust.
+This repository contains the `work in progress` code of the brand new Komodo DeFi Framework (kdf) built mainly on Rust.
 The current state can be considered as a alpha version.

 **<b>WARNING: Use with test coins only or with assets which value does not exceed an amount you are willing to lose.
 This is alpha stage software! </b>**